blackdoll12/RAG-Document-Assistant/README.md

 docker run --rm rag-document-assistant
 Custom Mode: In custom mode, you provide your own document file (in text format) and the specific question you want to ask.

-If you want to use a file from your host machine (e.g., a custom PDF file), you can mount the file into the container using the -v flag:
+If you want to use a file from your host machine (e.g., a custom PDF file), you can mount the file into the container using the -v flag  as in the example below:

-docker run --rm -v /path/on/host:/app/data rag-document-assistant python src/main.py --file_path /app/data/MyDocument.txt --question "What is a matrix?"
+docker run --rm -v C:\Users\flori\Desktop\RAG_Assistant\Cuisine.txt:/app/data/Cuisine.txt rag-document-assistant  python src/main.py --file_path /app/data/Cuisine.txt --question "What is wine ?"